 Prior to finalizing an event, an organization needs to determine if it is a function other students may be interested in.
 Do not assume because you and your organization are excited about a program that everyone else will be.
 A quick survey could be obtained by asking a cross section of people whether they would attend or think other students would attend.
 The trick is to get a true cross-section and not just from members of your group or your friends, but also acquaintances in classes, faculty, staff, and the Northern Kentucky community.
 Check with others who plan events on a more frequent basis and solicit their opinions.
-The Student Life Office staff, Activities Programming Board and various other University Departments all plan events on a frequent basis and have developed some expertise.
+The Center for Student Engagement staff, Activities Programming Board and various other University Departments all plan events on a frequent basis and have developed some expertise.

 Many organizations start the planning process for events with an idea of what they want to do.
 But, for organizations that do not, brainstorming must occur.
 With all the organization’s members in a room, the group should write down every idea they have for an event.